DataDog/documentation/content/en/real_user_monitoring/browser/data_collected.md

   text: "Datadog Standard Attributes"
 ---

 {{< whatsnext desc="By default, all data collected is kept at full granularity for 15 days.
-The Datadog Real User Monitoring script sends 5 main types of events to Datadog:">}}
+The Datadog Real User Monitoring script sends five main types of events to Datadog:">}}
   {{< nextlink href="/real_user_monitoring/browser/data_collected/?tab=view#resource">}}<u>View</u>: Each time a user goes on a page of the setup application, a view event is created.
 While the user remains on that view, all data collected is attached to that view with the `view.id` attribute .{{< /nextlink >}}
   {{< nextlink href="/real_user_monitoring/browser/data_collected/?tab=view#resource">}}<u>Resource</u>: A resource event can be generated for images, XHR/Fetch, CSS, or JS libraries.
 It contains information about the resource, like its name and its associated loading duration.{{< /nextlink >}}
   {{< nextlink href="/real_user_monitoring/browser/data_collected/?tab=longtask#resource">}}<u>Long task</u>: Any task in a browser that blocks the main thread for more than 50ms is considered a long task and gets a specific event generation.{{< /nextlink >}}